 Where there are significant changes proposed which would affect tenants we are required to consult with tenants.
 We will do the following.
+We commit to providing the necessary information that tenants need to make an informed response.
 We may also choose to follow this process where there are minor changes proposed:

-- include article in newsletter (at first opportunity) - as a minimum we will write out to tenants on our consultation register and the tenants group with a covering letter, consultation document/draft policy and reply paid envelope.
-Give at least one calendar month to respond - if required, invite those above to a focus group at the office regarding the proposed changes - incorporate feedback into the proposed policy and take a draft to the Management Committee for approval - write out to tenants who participated enclosing a copy of the new policy and thanking them for their feedback - feedback results and the impact to tenants as a whole via newsletter and website
+- include article in newsletter (at first opportunity) - as a minimum we will write out to tenants on our consultation register and the tenants group by email or paper format with a covering letter, consultation document/draft policy and reply paid envelope (where applicable).
+Give around one calendar month to respond - allow feedback in as wide a range of ways as possible, usually, website form, questionnaire, email or telephone - if required, invite those above to a focus group at the office regarding the proposed changes - incorporate feedback into the proposed policy and take a draft to the Management Committee for approval - write out to tenants who participated enclosing a copy of the new policy and thanking them for their feedback - feedback results and the impact to tenants as a whole via newsletter and website